v-adhithyan/365DaysOfCode/README.md

 # 365  Days of code

+## Todo projects list

+- [ ] Simple snake game in python without any external lib
+- [ ] Chrome extension using localstorage to highlight stuff.

 ## Jan 1, 2019
   *I am publicly committing to 365 days of code.
 Everyday I will code for atleast one hour or learn some new stuff related to coding and log my progress here.*